messente/messente-api-node/README.md

 - Messente API version: 1.1.1
 - NPM package version: 1.1.0

-[Messente](https://messente.com) is a global provider of messaging and user verification services.
-Use Messente API library to send and receive SMS, Viber, WhatsApp and Telegram messages, blacklist phone numbers to make sure you&#39;re not sending any unwanted messages, manage contacts and groups.
+[Messente](https://messente.com) is a global provider of messaging and user verification services.  * Send and receive SMS, Viber, WhatsApp and Telegram messages. * Manage contacts and groups. * Fetch detailed info about phone numbers. * Blacklist phone numbers to make sure you&#39;re not sending any unwanted messages.
 Messente builds [tools](https://messente.com/documentation) to help organizations connect their services to people anywhere in the world.

 ## Installation